oVirt/ovirt-site/source/vdsm/developers.html.md

        python-ethtool m2crypto python-dmidecode python-netaddr python-inotify python-argparse git \
        python-cpopen bridge-utils libguestfs-tools-c pyparted

-Based on traffic from the mailing list in October 2013, and depending on the prior state of your text machine, it may be necessary to manually remove 'python-cpopen' and install 'vdsm-python-cpopen' .
+Based on traffic from the mailing list in October 2013, and depending on the prior state of your test machine, it may be necessary to manually remove 'python-cpopen' and install 'vdsm-python-cpopen' .
 This may be done thus:

       rpm -e python-cpopen
       yum -y install vdsm-python-cpopen

+Which is needed as s a needed dependency of the prior vdsm-xmlrpc on vdsm-python-cpopen -- but the 'make rpm' test is coded to look for the package 'python-cpopen' in changes made Oct 13 2013 for 4.13.0, so this should simply be a note relevant to the transition to the later version of vdsm

 ## Getting the source